semx2a/cub3D/README.md

 # Cub3D

 ## Summary
 Cub3D is a group project that was inspired by the world-renowned 90's game and the first-ever First Person Shooter, Wolfenstein 3D.
-This project allowed us to explore the technique of ray-casting, where the objective was to create a dynamic view within a maze, and the ultimate goal was to find a way out.
+This project allowed us to explore the technique of ray-casting, where the objective was to create a dynamic view within a maze.

 ## Visuals